tiagomachado/uniplaces.github.com/jobs/backend-software-engineer.md

 tagline: Job description
 ---

+Uniplaces is looking for two software engineers to join our rapidly growing team.
+This is an invaluable learning and growth career opportunity, to be part of the core engineering team that will enable international expansion of Uniplaces.

+{% include jobs/aboutuniplaces.md %}

 In this job you will be working with a team with more than twenty years of aggregated experience on state-of-the-art web technologies and engineering processes, inside a multinational start-up with presence in two countries (Portugal and Chile, via Startup Chile) and expanding across Latin America and Europe.

 Your main goal will be to collaborate in UniPlaces defining and implementing a strategy and architecture for our backend Software, while helping in all the areas of the software engineering within the company.